-- Write down the main points that you want to include in your conversation. - 1.
-Tell who you are and where you live - 2.
-Tell the problem - 3.
-Tell why you are concerned (personal story) - 4.
-Give your solution or ask for help - Practice what you are going to say.
-Keep it short, no more than five minutes. - Be prepared to answer questions and provide additional information
+• Write down the main points that you want to include in your conversation.

+- 1. Tell who you are and where you live

+- 2. Tell the problem

+- 3. Tell why you are concerned (personal story)

+- 4. Give your solution or ask for help

+• Practice what you are going to say.
+Keep it short, five minutes or less.

+• Be prepared to answer questions and provide additional information.